marmota-app/marmdown/docs/github-flavored-markdown-compatibility.md

   <p>## foo</p>

   ```
-* Example 36: Emphasis is not yet implemented, Escaping is not yet implemented
+* Example 36: Emphasis is not yet implemented, Escaping is not yet implemented;
   Markdown input:
   ```markdown
   # foo *bar* \*baz\*